MW100 Support

 Operation

-Once the unit is configured and running on the network, the EPICS support in this module will work for reading data while in measurement mode, and reading calculations when math is enabled.
+Once the unit is configured and running on the network, the EPICS support in this module reads data while in measurement mode and reads calculations when math is enabled.

 The device calculations, communication inputs, and constants are read by the pollers.
 The calculations (which need to be defined through the web interface) allow the transformation of measurements with the communication input values and predefined constants.
 The first 60 calculation channels allow for a long calculation (string length of 120 characters), while the last 240 channels allow for short calculations (8 or 10 characters, depending on firmware version).

-When an error happpens, the error string is displayed, split into three 40-character string records.
-The error can be cleared, which also clears it from the units LED display.
+When an error happens, the error string is displayed, split into three 40-character string records.
+The error can be cleared, which also clears it from the unit’s LED display.

 Modules